UN chief defends WHO after Trump pulls U.S. funding

 “It is my belief that the World Health Organization must be supported, as it is absolutely critical to the world’s efforts to win the war against COVID-19,” said United Nations Secretary-General António Guterres in a statement.

-But it remained unclear how the funding stoppage would be handled and whether it would resume, and if so, with the WHO being asked to meet certain conditions.
+But it remained unclear how the funding stoppage would be handled and whether it would resume, and if so, if the WHO would be asked to meet certain conditions.

 “The outbreak could have been contained at its source with very little death, very little death, and certainly very little death by comparison,” Trump said, accusing the UN agency of reacting slowly to the pandemic.